 Since I’m following a Keto Diet, I’ll be sticking with the low-carb fare on this menu.
 With the boys at school we’ll be having a very small gathering and I’m only making one entree –the Brisket.
 I’ll feast on the Stuffed Mushrooms, and leave the fruit out of my salad.
 I’ll skip dessert, but if you’re in need of something sweet to end your meal, check out my Low-Carb Dessert Recipes page!
 There are so many incredible things to choose from, but I think the Low-Carb Strawberry Shortcake is a showstopping way to end your holiday meal!

 Happy New Year!

-Many blessing to all of you my dearest readers for a gorgeous and health filled New Year!
-Leave a comment and let me know what your favorite dishes are to serve for Rosh Hashanah.
+Many blessings to all of you my dearest readers for a gorgeous and health filled New Year!
+Leave a comment and let me know about your family traditions as well as what your favorite dishes are to serve for Rosh Hashanah.